ropensci/roweb3/content/blog/2022-12-16-ropensci-news-digest-december-2022/index.md

 However, it is crucial you find a way to quickly create the package skeleton and to quickly share it, as it will lessen the energy needed to get started, and leave you more time for the trickier reproducible example creation!

 That's the kind of workflow recommended in [pkgdown contributing guide](https://pkgdown.r-lib.org/CONTRIBUTING.html#package-reprexes).
-It will serve you well in any package development Q&A channel.
+It will also serve you well in any package development Q&A channel.
-Now, if you can't reduce your problem, hopefully you can show your actual package to someone, as opposed to describing it with words.
+Alternatively, if you can't reduce your problem to a minimal example, hopefully you can show your actual package to someone, as opposed to describing it with words.

 ### How to distribute data with your package?